NoahYB/pysonify/README.md

 the xml is saved in the folder and titled "your_generated_score.xml"

 Things I need to work on:
-	making the measures render based on the fullness of the previous measure getting rid of weird grey rests
-	making sure it will work with different types of csv
+	making the measures render based on the fullness of the previous measure getting rid of weird grey rests(in Musescore go to view and uncheck show invisible) making sure it will work with different types of csv